alanttran/bamazon/README.md

 ![bamazon units](http://imgur.com/isuw8rC.png)

-If there is enough inventory you should see
+If there is enough inventory you should see "Succesfully bought for $[total]"

 ![bamazon successfully bought](http://imgur.com/LCqN3FK.png)